ian-whitestone/ian-whitestone.github.io/_posts/2020-03-22-free-python-proxy-server.md

 }
 ```

 The deployment is a simple Zappa cli call, `zappa deploy --all`.
-As you can see, it takes just over a minute to deploy two lambda functions and all the associated AWS configurations (API gateway, IAM roles, etc..)
+As you can see, it takes just over a minute to deploy two Lambda functions and all the associated AWS configurations (API gateway, IAM roles, etc..)

 <img src="{{ site.baseurl }}{% link images/free-proxy-server/zappa_deploy_all.png %}">